Mardi Himal Trek

-Travel insurance- Trekking to high altitudes can always be risky.
+Trekking to high altitudes can always be risky.
 Travel Insurance is something you might want to do before trekking anywhere.
-Sometimes in emergency cases, people need to be evacuated through a helicopter and get medical service.
-So, in such cases, your travel insurance will be bearing the cost for you.
+Sometimes in emergencies, people need to be evacuated through a helicopter and get medical service.
+So, in such cases, your travel insurance will bear the cost for you.

-Seeing all these benefits, the government of Nepal has made travel insurance mandatory thing before trekking.
-However, it is very important to mention the heights and all the places you will be reaching during your trek.
+Seeing all these benefits, the government of Nepal has made travel insurance mandatory before trekking.
+However, it is very important to mention the heights and all the places you will reach during your trek.
 Your insurance entirely depends on the details you have provided earlier.
-Travel insurance costs you around 150$ which is good for 1 month.
+Travel insurance costs you around 150$, which is good for 1 month.

-Visas/passports- If you are not a Nepalese or Indian citizen, then a visa and a passport are mandatory.
-You can get your Nepalese Visa at Tribhuvan airport in Kathmandu.
+If you are not a Nepalese or Indian citizen, then a visa and a passport are mandatory.
+You can get your Nepalese Visa at Tribhuwan International Airport in Kathmandu.
 The passport must hold a visa of a minimum of 6 months.